Top Sights in Creglingen in Tauber Valley, Germany

 Herrgottskirche Creglingen Interior

 The main sight in Creglingen is without a doubt the Herrgottskirche (Lord’s Chapel), Kirchplatz 2, tel 07933-7453.
-The 14th-century Gothic chapel itself is unremarkable but the 10-m/33-ft Marienaltar (Altar of the Virgin Mary) by Tilman Riemenschneider is world-famous.
+The 14th-century Gothic chapel itself is unremarkable, but the 10-m/33-ft Marienaltar (Altar of the Virgin Mary) by Tilman Riemenschneider is world-famous.

 After the Reformation, the church became Lutheran, which explains the excellent state of repair of the altar (as well as the admission fee).
-Protestants do not believe in the assumption of Mary, the central theme of the altar, and thus the altar was hidden away for three centuries.
+Protestants do not believe in the assumption of Mary, the central theme of the altar, and thus, the altar was hidden away for three centuries.

-The filigree shrine was designed for the best natural light effect on the celebration of the assumption of Mary.
+The filigree shrine was designed for the best natural light effect on the celebration of the Assumption of Mary.
 This is traditionally on August 15, but as the altar was made prior to the Gregorian calendar reform, the best day to visit is August 25.

 Visit the Fingerhutmseum (Thimble Museum) in Creglingen

 Adjacent to the Herrgottkirche is the private Fingerhutmuseum (Thimble Museum), Kohlesmühle 6, tel 07933-370.
 It claims to be the only thimble museum in the world and has over 3,500 items on display.
-Some of these small items, the German term literally translated is “finger hat”, are of incredible artistic merit.
+Some of these small items, the German term literally translates as “finger hat”, are of incredible artistic merit.
 Many are of gold, silver, or porcelain; some with miniature paintings and inlays on the side.
 The oldest is 2,500 years old.

 See the Lindleinturm Museum in Creglingen